Red Hats, Little Babies Make For “Oohs” and “Awws”

 “We’re so excited to be working with INB to bring this campaign to Sangamon County,” said Carrie Skogsberg, director of communications for the Illinois Heart Association.
 “It’s a huge value for our community to be able to spread more awareness of congenital heart defects and children’s heart health.
 We’re looking forward to delivering all of the hats in February for American Heart Month.”

-INB will hold two more knitting/crocheting lessons at INB branches:
+INB held two more knitting/crocheting lessons at INB branches:

 We enjoyed hosting this event on South Sixth Street.
 It was a fun morning, and we’re thrilled so many people have come on board with this endeavor.